**Alt Text:** Aerial view of the lower Manhattan skyline in New York City, surrounded by water and featuring numerous skyscrapers.

 Sphinx’s Workout Routine: Holding Its Pose for 4,500 Years and Counting!

 If the Sphinx were to have a workout routine, it would be all about endurance.
-For thousands of years, this monument has faced the elements, invaders, and even intentional destruction, yet it remains an icon of toughness.
+For thousands of years, this monument has faced the elements, invaders, and even intentional destruction, yet it remains an icon of resilience.

 1. Standing Strong